Westpac Lite Card

 Keep your credit card costs down with a low interest rate of 9.9% p.a., up to 45 days interest-free and no foreign transaction fees.

-The Westpac Lite credit card gives you simple and affordable access to credit, with the bank’s lowest standard variable interest rate for purchases and credit limits that range from $500 to $4,000.
+The Westpac Lite Card gives you simple and affordable access to credit, with the bank’s lowest variable interest rate for purchases and credit limits that range from $500 to $4,000.

 |Product Name||Westpac Lite Card|